Average nationwide cost to rent a roll-off dumpster

 Other cost-saving strategies:

-- Rent during the slow time of year/week.
+- Rent during the offseason (winter months).
 Rental providers in the North, especially, are eager for business during the winter months.

 - Opt for a shorter rental period and see if that can net you a small discount.